gongcaiwang/feedforward_feedback/README.md

 "speech_decoding/" folder is for speech decoding model trainig and testing.
 Please refer to "speech_decoding/README.md" for more details.

 ## feedforward and feedback analysis
 "fig3.m", "fig4.m", "fig5.m" are the script for the feedforward and feedback analysis that relates to some of the main plots in the paper.
+Matlab version 2016b.

 "fig3.m" relates to "Figure 3", the feedforward and feedback contribution analysis.